Marian Gołębiewski (soldier): Imprisonments

 Gołębiewski was very active in the anti-Communist struggle, where he co-authored the project of an attack on the infamous Mokotów Prison, which was never carried out.
 On 21 January 1946 he was arrested and interrogated, during which time he was tortured by Adam Humer, and was sentenced to death.
-The sentence was in February 1947 and changed to life in prison by the Soviet puppet president Bolesław Bierut.
+The sentence was in February 1947 and changed to life in prison by the President Bolesław Bierut.

 Shuttled across Poland from one prison to another, Gołębiewski tried to escape from a prison in Sieradz on 3 December 1955, but failed.
 Finally, due to an amnesty, he was released on 21 June 1956.
 Still an anti-Communist, he was active in various organizations, and on 21 June 1970 was arrested again, together with other members of the Ruch Movement (such as Stefan Niesiolowski and Andrzej Czuma), who were planning to set fire to a Vladimir Lenin museum in Poronin.
 Released in August 1974, he joined the Movement for Defense of Human and Civic Rights and later, Solidarity.

 In May 1982 Gołębiewski left for the United States, where he worked in Polish community newspapers.
 He returned to Poland in 1990.
 His 1970 sentence was officially voided in June 1996, Gołębiewski died a few months later, on 18 October 1996.
 He was buried at the Powązki Cemetery in Warsaw.